-Research, studies, and clinical trials conclusively prove that for most types of heel pain, (especially Plantar Fasciitis) quick fixes such as Cortisone Injections simply DO NOT WORK in the long term.
-This same data shows that for Plantar Fasciitis/Heel Spurs, Achilles related issues, Childhood Severs, and most other types of heel pain, the best outcomes are by far achieved by minimising the weight-bearing stress on the damaged/inflamed tissue.
-It sounds simple enough, however, if you've tried virtually everything (unsuccessfully), over a long period of time, you'll know that it's not that simple at all.
+Research, studies, and clinical trials conclusively show that for most types of heel pain, (particularly Plantar Fasciitis) quick fixes such as cortisone injections simply DO NOT work in the long term.
+This same data shows that for Plantar Fasciitis/Heel Spurs, Achilles related issues, Childhood Severs, and most other types of heel pain, the best outcomes are by far achieved by significantly reducing the weight-bearing stress/strain on the damaged/torn tissue.
+It sounds simple enough, however, to do this successfully is far from simple, and it often requires that very specific things need to be done in order to achieve it.

-A good example of this is the use of inadequate, non-purpose-made custom orthotics, which do not reduce the stress on the damaged tissue enough to facilitate the healing process.
-Custom orthotics can be an extremely effective tool for resolving heel pain, however, they must be made in a certain way to achieve this, and unfortunately this is often not the case with orthotics.
-Sometimes a simple modification to your existing orthotics is all that's required to reduce this weight-bearing stress enough to facilitate healing in the damaged tissue.
+A good example of this is the use of inadequate, non-purpose-made custom orthotics, which do not reduce the stress on the damaged tissue sufficiently to facilitate the healing process.
+Custom orthotics can be an extremely effective tool for resolving heel pain, however, they need to be made in a certain way to achieve this, and unfortunately this is often not the case with orthotics.
+A simple modification to your existing orthotics is sometimes all that's required to reduce this weight-bearing stress enough to facilitate the healing of the damaged tissue (often microscopic tears).

-So whether you've had Plantar Fasciitis (or another type of heel pain) for 5 days or 5 years, ensuring that you are minimising the stress on the affected tissue is the key to resolving it.
+So whether you've had Plantar Fasciitis (or another type of heel pain) for 6 days or 6 years, ensuring that you are minimising the stress on the affected tissue is definitely the key to resolving it.
 To do this successfully takes the care and guidance of an experienced, intuitive and attentive practitioner.
 With more than 15 years specialising in Heel Pain Treatment, Heal My Heel's Musculoskeletal Podiatrist Steve Lyford will firstly diagnose and assess the nature of your heel pain.

 He will then assess your lower limb biomechanics and gait, and establish the underlying causes of your heel pain, before offering his treatment recommendations.
 Together, with your input and preferences, a treatment plan will be devised.
 Steve combines the latest and best technology and treatment options with his informative, personalised consultations, together with Heal My Heel's tailored Treatment and Rehabilitation Programs.